Where to Elope in Upstate South Carolina

 Oconee County alone has over 150 named waterfalls.

-Reedy River Falls: This is the most famous one, right in the middle of downtown Greenville, but there are other smaller waterfalls within walking distance of it.
+Reedy River Falls (pictured above): This is the most famous one, right in the middle of downtown Greenville, but there are other smaller waterfalls within walking distance of it.
 There are plenty of restaurants around it if you want to celebrate afterwards!
 For more ideas on having a reception after your elopement, click here.

 Rock Quarry Garden: It’s easy to drive right past Rock Quarry Garden without realizing it’s there.
 It’s in downtown Greenville, below two streets.
 It has a small waterfall at one end of the garden.